 Once the module is up and running, the Crypto-Officer role is responsible for configuration and deletion of IPSec SAs for the Crypto-Officer and Users, changing the module's settings as appropriate, and monitoring the module's status logs (as displayed on the Connect Server).
-The Crypto-Officer is responsible for keeping track of the module, and this includes viewing the log entries for any suspicious activities.

 The Local Crypto-Officer is still required to routinely check the module's serialized, tamper-evident labels for signs of tampering.
 Such indications include warping, tearing, white letters appearing underneath the FIPS lettering on the top layer, and changes to the serial numbers.
 If strange activity or damage to labels is found, the Local Crypto-Officer should take the module offline and investigate.